bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 > - the C++ <-> Python bindings,
 > - the modular CMake architecture,
 > - and the automated PIP build and deployment system.
+The Preview:🔗[ Upcoming New Version ](https://github.com/bbzaffari/purecpp), under tests before its official release under the PURE Ecosystem.
 ---
 ## Table of Contents